Maximizing Access to Research Careers (MARC) Travel Awards for EB 2014

 ASN offers minority student travel awards for the ASN Scientific Sessions and Annual Meeting at Experimental Biology each year, in partnership with FASEB Maximizing Access to Research Careers (MARC) Program, funded by the National Institute of General Medical Sciences (NIGMS), at NIH.
 These awards are available to postdoctorate and undergraduate/graduate students to help defray the meeting registration and travel related expenses associated with attending the ASN Scientific Sessions at Experimental Biology 2014 in San Diego, CA. These travel awards are processed as reimbursements after the meeting concludes and can value up to $1,850.
 All applicants must have submitted an abstract and be a member of ASN.
-In addition, all awardees will be qualified to compete in the 2013 Grand Prize for Young Minority Investigators, support by DSM Nutritional Products, during the ASN Young Minority Investigator Oral Competition, Saturday, April 26 during the ASN Scientific Sessions at EB 2014.
+In addition, all awardees will be qualified to compete in the 2014 Grand Prize for Young Minority Investigators, supported by DSM Nutritional Products, during the ASN Young Minority Investigator Oral Competition, Saturday, April 26 during the ASN Scientific Sessions at EB 2014.

 In addition, we will be able to host a faculty/mentor and up to two students for meeting registration, attendance, and travel for up to $1,850 each.

 Click here to access the 2014 application; application deadline is extended to January 30, 2014.
 For additional information please contact Katrina Dunn at (301) 634-7043.
 Please select Experimental Biology 2014: Apr 26-30,2014 and indicate ASN membership on question 7.